 To find out about more about the flexible, exceptional value storage solutions at Kiwi Movers, click here or give us a call on 020 8877 9682*.
 We have a top choice of storage units in London, conveniently located in central spots across the main London boroughs.

 You need the experience and knowledge of a professional firm to ensure your move goes smoothly.
-However, you also need the peace of mind of knowing that your possessions are safe and covered by the right insurance.
+However, you also need the peace of mind of knowing that your possessions are safe and protected in the unlikely event of damage.

-Despite the importance of insurance during house moves, a survey by Buzzmove in 2014 found that 33% of people don’t ask about insurance.
-If they do ask, they don’t tend to check what cover is in place.
+Despite the importance of protection during house moves, a survey by Buzzmove in 2014 found that 33% of people don’t ask and if they do ask, they don’t tend to check what cover is in place.

 More about removals insurance